swgupta98/lkeluks/README.md

 * One node at a time drain, convert to LUKS, reboot, uncordon, and then wipe original in the clear disk.
 * Nodes are then labeled with luks=enabled allowing you to schedule work only on workers that have been secured.

+luks-setup.sh script will perform operations in following manner:
+* This script is a bash script that can be used to convert an existing Linode Kubernetes Engine (LKE) base Debian install into an encrypted root filesystem on `/dev/sdb`.

+* The script first sets some environment variables, including the KUBECONFIG, PATH, and LUKS_KEY variables.
+It then checks that `/dev/sdb` is a `raw` disk and is not already being used for an encrypted filesystem.

+* The script waits for all other nodes to leave drain status before moving the current node into maintenance mode and shutting down running pods.
+It then creates a disk layout for 2GB `/boot` and the remainder for the root filesystem.
+The script then upgrades the system and installs required packages, including `joe`, `net-tools`, `cryptsetup-initramfs`, and `rsync`.

+* The script then formats `/dev/sdb2` and `/dev/sdb3` as `ext4` filesystems, and formats `/dev/sdb3` as a LUKS2 encrypted volume with the LUKS key specified in `/boot/keyfile`.
+It mounts `/dev/mapper/secure` on `/mnt` and syncs the contents of the root filesystem to the encrypted volume using rsync.

+* The script then chroots into `/mnt` and updates `/etc/fstab` and `/etc/crypttab` to mount /dev/mapper/secure on / and to use the LUKS key specified in /boot/keyfile.
+It updates the grub configuration and installs the grub bootloader to /dev/sdb.
+Finally, it installs the Linode CLI, changes the configuration profile to direct disk boot, and reboots the system.

 To determine which nodes have been secured :

 ```